US STOCKS-Wall Street drops in wake of Fed stimulus wind-down plan

 begin winding down its massive monetary stimulus later this year

-S&P 500 index on track for its worst two-day decline in seven
+the S&P on track for its worst two-day run in seven months.

 Stocks were down across all sectors, extending a selloff